 Drone Photography: Art and techniques

-A good guide to flying and how to capture high quality images with your drone.
+This book is a couple of years old now but still has some good advice.
+It’s a helpful guide to flying and how to capture high quality images with your drone.
 It’s a flying camera, so just like every other camera, it’s worthwhile learning how to get the best out of it.

 Read the reviews and check the price here.